wp-plugins/social-locker/readme.txt

 4. Created Lockers

 == Changelog ==

+= 2.2.7 - 5 Oct 2013 =
+IMPROVED: Performance optimization.
+IMPROVED: Added several new internal hints and tips.
+FIXED: A bug of not being able to activate a license key manually.

 = 2.2.4 - 1 Sep 2013 =
 FIXED: A bug when the locker doesn't show content after liking because the URL for liking doesn't have a traling slash.